kalindimchev/Data-Structures-and-Algorithms/workshops/2015-11-06-recursion-and-data-structures/Stools/README.md

 Help Timmy to calculate what is **the maximum height of a tower** that can be build with available stools.

 ## Input
-Input data is read from the console.<br>
+Input data is read from the console.
-On the first line there will be a natural number **N** - the number of Timmy's stools.<br>
+* On the first line there will be a natural number **N** - the number of Timmy's stools.
-On the next **N** lines there will be 3 natural numbers on each line - the dimensions of each stool.
+* On the next **N** lines there will be 3 natural numbers on each line - the dimensions of each stool.

 ## Output
-Output data should be printed on the console.<br>
+Output data should be printed on the console.
-On the only line of the output print the maximum height of a tower that can be build.
+* On the only line of the output print the maximum height of a tower that can be build.

 ## Constraints
 * 1 <= **N** <= 15